Laura GIRAUD

 • Co-organizer of the panel “Public Policy and Political Clientelism: The Challenges of a Scientific Division” (P03 T03), 5th International Conference on Public Policy (ICPP5), Barcelona (virtual, July 2021).

-• Co-organizer of the conference “Public Policy in the Indian Ocean.”
-This conference served as the launch event for the research program “Public Policy in Réunion.
-Governing the Outermost Regions” (PPR) and closing conference of the research program “Making Public Policy in Africa” (FAPPA), University of Réunion (Saint-Denis, Réunion, virtual sessions from May 12 to 18, 2020).
+• Co-organizer of the symposium “Public Policy in the Indian Ocean.”
+This symposium served as the opening event for the research program “Public Policy in Réunion.
+Governing the Outermost Regions” (PPR) and the closing conference for the research program “Making Public Policy in Africa” (FAPPA), University of Réunion (Saint-Denis, Réunion; virtual sessions May 12–18, 2020).

 • Co-organizer of the PPR program’s research seminar, “Public Policy in Réunion: Governing the Outermost Regions,” University of Réunion (Saint-Denis, Réunion; 3 sessions).